smbrine/MessageCountingBot/README.md

 # MessageCountingBot
-This bot can count each participant's messages in a Telegram group chat
+This bot will count the amount of messages from each participant in a group chat.